 Dad was a lawyer for shopping centers.
 I liked the idea of following in his footsteps.
 My college grades weren't great but my LSAT score was excellent.
 So I went to Baltimore Law School.
 It wasn't fair, but my sister, when she graduated high school, went to a cosmetology academy.
 She wanted to go.
 I felt like she was every bit as smart as me - she deserved better.
 But Mom had no degree, so I guess she was just following in her shoes.

 I didn't make the best grades, but I passed the Maryland bar on the first try with no sweat.
 I had a girlfriend who was having trouble getting through nursing school.
 She had a hell of a time finding a pulse, especially with women.
 I wasn't sure about her.
 Would we end up apart after say, twenty years of raising kids and having parties?
 Were my parents miserable through their time together?
 Dad denied it, but if I pressed him, he'd end up saying that they were too busy living up to a standard to worry about whether they were happy or not.
 It sounded horrible to me - the late sixties had made personal happiness paramount.
 That new notion was supposed to be liberating, but it brought its own kind of pressure.
 It was just another standard, albeit quite different from the fifties one.
-I started thinking love was a silly concept.
+I started reading Schopenhauer and Nietzsche and thinking love was a silly concept.
 At some point, some generation was going to expose it for the pretender it was.
 It might not happen in my lifetime, but it was bound to happen.
 That's how I saw things.
-My sister thought I was out of my mind.

 Kat, however, was in love with love.
 She hadn't found an accomplice yet, but she was looking.
 In the beauty parlor she worked at, she was around nothing but women all day.
 Too much estrogen, as I saw it.
 She went to a lot of parties and smoked a lot of pot.
 I never took to the stuff, I tried it once and it made me paranoid.
 That kind of thing defines a life, parcels out your friends, makes decisions for you.
 With no pot smokers to pal around with, I became conservative.
 That turned out to be just fine when Reagan got elected.
 It became cool.
 I had lost my nursing student to the NOW crowd.
 My sister didn't like me becoming such a Tory.
 But I was working in Dad's office and things were just fine, as far as I was concerned.